 (c) prevent water contaminated with leachate from being discharged from the Landfill to the natural drainage outfalls.

-3.6.
+3.5.
 Odor Management.
 Company agrees to take reasonable steps to mitigate odor at and around the Landfill throughout the Term.
 In the event in Company or the County receives any complaints with respect to odor caused by the Landfill, Company shall adopt and implement an odor management plan, which shall comply with 9VAC20-81-200, as applicable.
-Company acknowledges that any odor complaint received by the County will be immediately forwarded to VDEQ.
-Continued violations of odor control requirements (as set forth under applicable LawGovernmental Requirements) will be considered a violation of this Agreement.

-14